-The purpose of the Proposed Action is to accommodate the long-term office space requirements for the current tenants located at the CHFB that would meet applicable building code, accessibility, and security standards.
+The purpose of the Proposed Action is to accommodate the long-term office space requirements for the current tenants located at the CHFB that would meet applicable building, accessibility, and security standards.
 Furthermore, the purpose is to make such accommodations primarily within the Orange County, California market in a cost-effective manner that would not require substantial personnel relocations or majorly disrupt the federal tenants from achieving their agency mission.
+The Proposed Action would also dispose of any excess federal property within the 92-acre CHFB site.